-Question: What's the proper way to rotate or turn a mattress and how often should it be done?
+Question: What's the proper way to turn or rotate a mattress and how often should it be done?

-Question: How often should I buy a new mattress?
+Question: How often should I replace my mattress?

-Answer: You should replace your mattress every 5-7 years.
-Even if your mattress doesn't show much wear and tear, your lifestyle, body, and sleep needs have probably changed.
+Answer: Every 5-7 years.
+Even if your mattress doesn't show much wear and tear, your body, lifestyle and sleep needs have probably changed.
 If your mattress is 5-7 years older, so are you!
-Has your weight changed?
-Have you developed back problems, gotten married, or do you have a less active lifestyle?
-Your current mattress may no longer be the best fit for the person you are today.
-In fact in a Consumer Reports study showed that 72% of polled online subscribers found a new bed improved their sleep.
+Has your weight changed, have you gotten married, developed back problems, or do you have a less active lifestyle?
+That old mattress may no longer be the best fit for the person you are today.

 Question: If I have a bad back should I buy a hard mattress?